Next-to-leading order evolution of structure functions without PDFs: Introduction

 We will argue in this paper that in order to address questions on the validity of the collinear, perturbative-QCD (pQCD) picture, it is useful to parametrize the needed nonpertubative inputs, and formulate theoretical predictions, purely in terms of physical observables~\cite{Furmanski:1981cw}.
 Calculating physical observables, whether measured or not, is also the only unambiguous way to compare different theoretical approaches~\cite{Armesto:2022mxy}.

 In the usual collinear factorization framework \cite{Collins:1989gx} cross sections are factorized into a perturbatively calculated short distance part, and a long distance part described by parton distribution functions (PDFs) \cite{Gao:2017yyd,Kovarik:2019xvh,Ethier:2020way,Klasen:2023uqj}.
 The factorization scale $\mu_f$, which defines the separation between the short and long distance physics, remains arbitrary.
 Typically, to avoid large logarithms of scale ratios, the factorization scale is taken to be given by a physical scale, such as the invariant mass off the exchanged boson in DIS, $\mu_f^2=Q^2$, times a constant of order one.
 However, any such choice still leaves some degree of arbitrariness in the calculation, requiring some prescription for how to estimate the associated theoretical uncertainties.
 Moreover, the result of a perturbative calculation at a fixed perturbative order depends on the factorization scheme, which is usually chosen to be the $\msbar$ scheme.
 The PDFs, as non-observable quantities, have a significant parametrization freedom, which results in additional uncertainties.
 For decades various PDF collaborations have been establishing PDF sets, with some reaching as high as next-to-next-to-next-to-leading order \cite{McGowan:2022nag, NNPDF:2024nan} in the strong coupling $\as$.
 As the perturbative accuracy in terms of powers of $\as$ of calculations in the collinear factorization approach has improved over the recent years, it becomes increasingly important to devote attention to systematic ways to address the remaining scheme, scale and parametrization uncertainties discussed above.
+In a recent publication~\cite{Delorme:2025teo} a systematic study of the uncertainty related to the choice of the factorization scheme in LHC phenomenology is carried out for the first time.

 One potential approach to decrease the theoretical uncertainty is to replace the PDFs with physical quantities.
 In this alternative method, which we call the physical-basis approach, the DGLAP evolution is formulated directly in terms of the DIS structure functions.
 To achieve this, let us start from the definition of a general structure function in the collinear factorization framework: